fabioz/Pydev/plugins/com.python.pydev.docs/new_homepage/manual_101_install.rst

 If you installed with the update site, go to the menu **help > about > installation details** then on the **Installed Software** tab, select the plugins you want to uninstall and click **Uninstall**.

-If you installed with the zip file, just remove the com.python.pydev and org.python.pydev features and plugins.
+If you installed with the zip file, just remove the com.python.pydev and org.python.pydev features and plugins from the dropins folder.

 **Before Eclipse 3.4**